OpenDSU/docssite/pages/concepts/DSU Types (RFC-007).md

 # **DSU Types (RFC-007)**
 {: .no_toc }

-{: .accepted }
+{: .feedback }
-The proposal has been accepted and has an implementation.
+A period when the community can review the RFC (comment Docs).

 **Document Maintainers: Andi Gabriel Tan 2024.
 List of other contributors in Annex.
 1.**